By: Steven E. Zeller, CFP, CExP, AIF, NQPC

 Wealth within a family can be a double edged sword.
 It can serve as an incredible resource to benefit its family members, but it can also be destructive and divisive.
 Destructive in the sense that if not properly tended to and respected, wealth can destroy the purpose and outcomes of individual family members, and divisive in the sense that it can damage the bond between family members and cause a splintering of the family.

-Wealth and the handling of wealth is a topic that has been discussed or written about throughout the ages, as it is mentioned in both the Old Testament and the Gospels within in the parables of Jesus.
-Yet often, families don’t properly plan, develop, and practice the preservation and utilization of their wealth in a way that produces favorable outcomes and continues over the generations.
-The reality that families face is that just because they have addressed the accumulated tangible assets with a planned strategy and structure to transfer those assets, it does not assure that those assets will last and more importantly, promote the growth and well-being of the individual family members, and promote family unity.
+Wealth and the handling of wealth have been discussed and written about throughout the ages, as they are mentioned in both the Old Testament and the Gospels, particularly in the parables of Jesus.
+Yet often, families don’t properly plan, develop, and practice the preservation and use of their wealth in ways that produce favorable outcomes and endure across generations.
+The reality that families face is that just because they have addressed the accumulated tangible assets with a planned strategy and structure for transferring those assets, it does not ensure that those assets will last and, more importantly, promote the growth and well-being of individual family members and foster family unity.

 Within family unity and harmony lies the development of trust, respect, and communication.
 These components should be developed and strengthened before financial capital is transferred and deployed.
 We will discuss that later.